 Fiat money is a currency that lacks intrinsic value and is established as a legal tender by government regulation.
-Traditionally, currencies were based on physical commodities such as silver and gold, but fiat money is based on the credit of the economy.
+Traditionally, currencies were backed by physical commodities such as silver and gold, but fiat money is based on the creditworthiness of the issuing government.

 The value of fiat money depends on supply and demand and was introduced as an alternative to commodity money and representative money.
 Commodity money is created from precious metals such as gold and silver, while representative money represents a claim on a commodity that can be redeemed.

 China was the first country to use fiat currency, around 1000 AD, and the currency then spread to other countries in the world.
-It became popular in the 20th century when US President Richard Nixon introduced a law that stopped the conversion of the U.S. dollar into gold.
+It became popular in the 20th century when U.S. President Richard Nixon introduced a law that canceled, the direct convertibility of the U.S. dollar into gold.
 Currently, most nations use paper-based fiat currencies that only serve as a mode of payment.